 Well, I saw some decks that had been painted – but were missing paint in large swaths across the deck.
 Rule #1 with this stuff is to apply liberally.
 Oops.

 I saw another deck that looked… odd.
-It took me a few minutes to put my finger on it.
+It took me a few minutes to put my finger on why the deck looked so… off.
 They’d painted the cool wood-looking 10X finish across the shortest parts of the boards.
-In other words, the texturing and wood grain were going the wrong direction!
+In other words, the texturing and wood grain were going in the wrong direction!

-There’s really one, easy step.
+It’s just a single, easy step.
 Are you ready for it?

 And if you’re using the Rustoleum Restore product line, I’ll make life easy for you: here are the 10X Restore Instructions.

 Let’s go over a few of them, shall we?

 - The directions say you WILL need two coats.
 I promise you… they aren’t trying to sell extra 10X; you really DO want two coats.
 That second coat makes a big difference.
 The first coat, done right, looks fine.
 But the second coat?
-It makes it look great – and makes it last, too.
+It makes it look great – and makes it last, too

 .
 Theyalso say to roll the Restore Roller in only ONE direction.
 You could ignore this advice,if you want your deck to be pitted, uneven, and missing coverage in areas.